presquepartout/test1/github-notes.md

 * a fork is a copy of someone else's repo in your github account

 ###What is a Branch?
 How do I create a branch?
+* a branch is a named, isolated copy of a repo.
+Let the original repo be called original_repo.
+* you can commit and push changes to your branch and it will not affect original_repo.

 ###What is a clone, or what does it mean to clone?
 How do I clone?
+* a clone is a full copy of a repo.
+* typical use case is you clone one of your github repos to your desktop so you can work on it.

 ###What is push?
 * push is what you do if you have cloned your repo from github to your desktop, made modifications, and want to keep your modifications on your repo